Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Park features

-Boodjamulla (Lawn Hill) National Park features spectacular gorge country, sandstone ranges and World Heritage fossils.
+Boodjamulla National Park (Aboriginal Land) features spectacular gorge country, sandstone ranges and World Heritage fossils.

-Located in the south-eastern section of the national park is the Riversleigh World Heritage Site.
-The World Heritage area was inscribed for its outstanding natural universal values.
+The Riversleigh World Heritage Area is located in the south-eastern section of the national park.
+The World Heritage Area was inscribed for its outstanding natural universal values.
 It is one of the most significant fossil deposits in the world and the richest known fossil mammal deposit in Australia.
 It has revealed records of Gondwanan life forms which existed prior to the break up of this ancient continent.

 Looking after the park

-- Do not empty chemical toilets into the composting toilets.
-A dump point is provided at Adels Grove, 46km away.
+• Do not empty chemical toilets into the composting toilets.
+A dump point is provided at Wugudaji-Adels Grove, approximately 50km away.

-- Lighting of fires is not allowed.
+• Camp fires are not allowed.
 Bring a fuel or gas stove for cooking.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.